‘What counts?’: An inquiry into obtaining and using evidence for COVID-19 decisions

 - The proportion of 18 to 29 year olds reporting being ‘very aware’ declined by 30 percentage points (from 43% to 13%) compared to only 16 percentage points for people aged 50 or older (from 53% to 37%).The proportion of 18 to 29 year olds finding out the latest information once a day or more declined by 45 percentage points (from 65% to 20%) compared to only 27 percentage points for people aged 50 or older (from 75% to 48%).

-The full results of the survey will be published with the report of Sense about Science’s What Counts? scoping inquiry.
+The full results of the survey were published with the report of Sense about Science’s What Counts? scoping inquiry.

 More details about Sense about Science’s inquiry.

-Guy Goodwin, Chief Executive of the National Centre for Social Research, said: “As the pandemic continues, it’s vitally important we understand people’s experiences of, and interactions with, government information on COVID-19.
-This research and the ‘What Counts?’ inquiry provide evidence that can help shape effective government communications during the pandemic.
-Crucially, this can support people across society to make sound decisions during these changing times.”
+Guy Goodwin, Chief Executive of the National Centre for Social Research, said: “As we emerge from the pandemic, it’s important we understand and learn from people’s experiences with government information on Covid-19.
+This research can help shape future public health messaging, helping people across society to make sound decisions about key issues affecting their lives.”

 Fieldwork for this strand of the study was conducted using the random-probability NatCen Panel.
 The NatCen Panel is a panel of people recruited from high-quality, random probability surveys such as the British Social Attitudes survey.
 Those agreeing to join the Panel are then invited to take part in additional short surveys covering a range of different topics either online or over the phone.
 By using a probability-based sample and allowing those without internet access to take part this design reduces the risk of bias compared to online-only surveys which exclude those who do not have access to, or are less confident using, the internet or surveys using convenience samples which are more likely to include people who are more ‘available’ or particularly want to express their views.